Aliasmk/aliasmk.github.io/_posts/2020-07-30-touchgfx-part-0.md

 {% include imgwcaption.html
 imgurl="/assets/img/posts/2020-07-30-touchgfx-part-0/Select469i.PNG"
 caption="Target selection when first creating a project.
-We'll use the STM32F469I in future tutorials, so select it now." %}
+We'll use the STM32F469I in future tutorials, so select it now." alttext="Screenshot of target selection window with the 469i board highlighted."%}

 The main TouchGFX window consists of 4 major parts - the left-hand Sidebar, the main Canvas View, the right-hand side Options Box, and the top Menu Bar.
 In the Sidebar you change tabs to select between displaying a palette of widgets, a list of screens and objects in your application, and any custom containers you've created (more on that in a future post).
 The main Canvas section shows the view of your application as if you were looking at it on the target screen.
 The Options box on the left will populate with options when you select an object.

 {% include imgwcaption.html
 imgurl="/assets/img/posts/2020-07-30-touchgfx-part-0/Overview.PNG"
-caption="The main TouchGFX Designer user interface." %}
+caption="The main TouchGFX Designer user interface." alttext="Screenshot of the main TouchGFX designer user interface" %}

 TouchGFX starts us out with a default screen.
 An application can have a number of independent screens.
 We'll start by adding a background to our default screen.
 Scroll down the widget window in the left Sidebar until you find a Box widget.
 Drag the box into the Canvas and grab the handles to scale it to the full size of the screen.
 Notice how the designer snaps your object to points of interest - namely the edges and middle of the screen.
 You'll notice that because the box is selected, the Options Sidebar has lit up with a few options, such as the widget name (currently box1), its coordinates and size, and the color and opacity.
 Name your box something meaningful, like "background".
 Let's change the background color by clicking on the dropdown under Color and selecting your preferred color.

 {% include imgwcaption.html
 imgurl="/assets/img/posts/2020-07-30-touchgfx-part-0/canvasWithBackground.JPG"
 caption="If you're curious that's #FF30343A (a.k.a.
-'Gunship Grey', at least according to me)" %}
+'Gunship Grey', at least according to me)" alttext="A dark grey box widget added to to the canvas to create a background"%}

 With our background in place, let's add some text.
 Return to the widget menu of the left sidebar (the tab with the square and the +) and find the Text Area widget.
 Drag it into the middle of the view.
 If you select it, you'll find options in the Option Sidebar that let you change the displayed text, the color, the alignment, etc. Change the color to something visible and the text to Hello World! or your test string of choice!